PoisotLab/ms_metaweb_transfer/README.md

 [@Gravel2018BriElt], fish trophic interactions [@Albouy2019MarFis], tetrapod
 trophic interactions [@OConnor2020UnvFoo], and crop-pest networks [@Grunig2020CroFor].
-Whereas the original metaweb definition, and indeed most past uses of metawebs, was based on presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro]; therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing to properly weigh them.
+Whereas the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions, we focus on *probabilistic* metawebs where interactions are represented as the chance of success of a Bernoulli trial [see *e.g.* @Poisot2016StrPro];
+therefore, not only does our method recommend interactions that may exist, it gives each interaction a score, allowing us to properly weigh them.

 Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
 This showcases that